KartikKannapur/kartikkannapur.github.io/mooc.md

 - Neural Networks and Deep Learning by deeplearning.ai on Coursera - Week 1 - Heroes of Deep Learning

-- Cracking the Coding Interview by Gayle Laakmann McDowell, 5th Edition - Page 80 of 510
+- Cracking the Coding Interview by Gayle Laakmann McDowell, 5th Edition - Page 82 of 510 - Interview Questions - 1.1

 - The Algorithm Design Manual by Steven Skiena - Page 84 of 739 - Dictionaries